Bee Bearding: Why Bees Hang Outside?

 Bearding Bees vs Swarming

 When a beekeeper first experiences bearding, it is common to think the hive is about to swarm.
 This is not so.
-Honey bees in a beard do eventually go back in the hive as the temperatures cool.

-While a swarm of bees will simply leave the hive.
-A swarming hive does not hang on the front of the hive in motionless clumps.
+When honey bees swarm they do not hang on the front of the hive in motionless clumps.
 Instead they leave the hive and hang nearby until ready to leave for their new home.

 What You Should do If Your Hives Beard?